Privacy Policy

 Pursuant to the EU-U.S. Data Privacy Framework (“DPF”), ARC provides notice to individuals of the following regarding any of their personal data which may be transferred from the European Union to ARC, located in the United States:

 1. ARC complies with the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) as set forth by the U.S. Department of Commerce.
-ARC has self-certified to the U.S. Department of Commerce that it adheres to the applicable DPF Principles.
-If there is any conflict between the terms in this privacy policy and the DPF Principles, the Principles shall govern.
-To learn more about the DPF program and view our certification, please visit the Data Privacy Framework website.
+ARC has self-certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
+ARC has certified to the U.S. Department of Commerce that it adheres to the Swiss-U.S. Data Privacy Framework Principles (Swiss-U.S. DPF Principles) with regard to the processing of personal data received from Switzerland in reliance on the Swiss-U.S. DPF.
+If there is any conflict between the terms in this privacy policy and the EU-U.S. DPF Principles and/or the Swiss-U.S. DPF Principles, the Principles shall govern.
+To learn more about the Data Privacy Framework (DPF) program, and to view our certification, please visit the Data Privacy Framework website.

-2. As part of its transaction settlement processing services, ARC knowingly receives individual passenger name and credit card number (or partial credit card number), passenger name record (PNR), and ticket number.
-In limited circumstances, ARC may receive additional personal information such as frequent flyer number or date of birth, potentially implicating GDPR and the DPF.
+2. As part of its transaction settlement processing services, ARC knowingly receives individual passenger name and credit card number (or partial credit card number).
+ARC also receives passenger name record (PNR) and ticket number.
+At times, ARC may (but does require nor expect) receive other personal information, including frequent flyer number, date of birth, and other identifiers associated with airline tickets sold to passengers through U.S.-based travel agencies accredited by ARC.
+While ARC’s settlement function only applies to the U.S. point-of-sale (POS), participating airlines may be located anywhere internationally, including the European Union, and/or passengers may be EU residents, despite purchasing through a U.S. POS, thus potentially implicating the General Data Protection Regulation (“GDPR”) and the DPF.

 Name (including middle initial)